 Any reference to the reading of an ordinance made in this Charter shall be understood to mean the reading of the caption of the ordinance only unless a specific request is made by any Council Member for the ordinance to be read in part or in full.
-Any ordinance that levies a fine or penalty or deals with the budget, taxes, franchises or public utilities or the setting of their rates shall be read at two (2) regular meetings.
+Any ordinance that levies a fine or penalty or deals with the budget, taxes, franchises or public utilities or the setting of their rates shall be read at two (2) meetings.
 Such Ordinances shall be published in full or by caption with a summary in two (2) successive issues of a newspaper of general circulation in the City of Burnet and as files available for download via the Internet with the first publication at least fourteen (14) days before the final reading and passage of the Ordinance.
+No ordinance that is not an emergency ordinance shall be finally passed until it has been read on two (2) separate days not less than twenty-four (24) hours apart.